siran/writing/books/The Emergence of Self/The Emergence of Self - 00 The Extended Self.md

----
-title: The Emergence of Self - The Self Is Not a Point
+title: The Emergence of Self - The Extended Self
 date: 2026-03-15
 ---

-# The Self Is Not a Point
+# The Extended Self

+The self is extended.

-One of the oldest confusions about selfhood is spatial in form.
-The self is imagined as though it had to be somewhere: a point behind the eyes, a private observer inside the head, a hidden witness standing apart from the body it is supposed to govern.
+It is not a point behind the eyes, not a private observer inside the head, and not a hidden witness standing apart from the body it is supposed to govern.

 This book rejects that image from the beginning.